sblack4/Head-First-Design-Patterns/README.md

 # Head First Design Patterns
 ## by Eric Freeman & Elisabeth Robson
 I've also included notes from *Design Patterns* by the GOF and *Clean Code* by Uncle Bob.
 This is a really great book.
 10/10 would buy again.

+Check out their book's website at [headfirstlabs.com/books/hfdp](http://www.headfirstlabs.com/books/hfdp/)

 ## Code
 Code and notes are in `/src/designpatterns/<pattern>/`